Luke Moore (footballer, born 1988): AFC Wimbledon

 As well as being a member of the squad that helped AFC Wimbledon win promotion from the Conference, Moore also became the first AFC Wimbledon player to score a goal in the Football League Cup, even though it came in a 3–2 defeat by Crawley Town on 29 July 2011.
 He made his Football League debut in AFC Wimbledon's inaugural Football League match against Bristol Rovers on 6 August 2011, which ultimately ended as a 3–2 defeat.
 He made 37 league appearances and scored 11 league goals for AFC Wimbledon during the 2011–12 season.
 He made his 100th appearance for the Dons in a 3–1 win over Shrewsbury Town on 5 May 2012, in which he scored twice.
 He scored his 25th league goal for the club in a 3–1 win over Southend United on 12 March 2013.
 The forward added to his tally for the 2012–13 League Two campaign when he scored both goals in a 2–2 draw with Exeter City on 13 April 2013, salvaging a crucial point for "The Dons" which would help them avoid relegation at the end of the 2012–13 season.
 As a result of his good performance, he received recognition by being named in the League Two 'Team of the Week'.
 Having helped AFC Wimbledon secure their Football League status following a 2–1 victory over Fleetwood Town on 27 April 2013, even though the club started the day in the relegation zone, Moore was awarded the Players' Player of the Year Award for his contributions throughout the season.
 On 25 June 2013, it was announced that he had signed a contract extension with AFC Wimbledon for an undisclosed length.

-Non-League spells
+Non-league spells

 Following his release from AFC Wimbledon, Moore joined Isthmian League Premier Division side Margate in May 2014.
 Following a three-year spell with the Kent-based side, Moore opted to join Billericay Town for the 2016–17 campaign.
+Moore then went on to is sign for Dorking Wanderers that same year.
+On May 21, 2022, in a National League South play-off final game against Ebbsfleet United, Moore scored a dramatic goal in the 99th-minute of injury-time which drew the game for Dorking as they were on the verge of staying in the same division once again.
+His team-mate, Alfie Rutherford later on scored in the 98th-minute of the first extra-time to make it 3-2 for Dorking as they were eventually promoted to the National League for the very first time.
 In January 2025, Moore joined Isthmian League South East Division club Ashford United on an initial one-month loan deal.

+On 27 April 2026, it was announced that Moore would retire following the conclusion of the 2025–26 season.